-In retrospect, I realize the pointlessness in all of this, but at the time, the eruptions were beyond my control (*side note: I went to see a counsellor about my anger and took Allison Rees’ course.
-They both helped).
-I get it now that screaming, yelling, manhandling and threatening a small child, who may already be feeling uncomfortable, sad, or scared, does not help.
+I used to get angry at my son’s behavior.
+Looking back now, I realize that screaming, yelling, manhandling and threatening a small child, who may already be feeling frustrated, sad, or scared, does not help.
 I get it.
 But at the time, I wasn’t thinking.
 I was just reacting.

-1. We only have a few basic but important needs
+1. Children only have a few basic but important needs

-2. Our behaviour is how we try to meet these needs
+2. Behavior is how our kids try to meet these needs

-3. Things will go more smoothly if our needs get met
+3. Things will go more smoothly if our children find ways to meet these needs

 The need for love/attachment